 Is Wealthsimple Trade Safe?

 Absolutely!
 The no-commission structure makes Wealthsimple Trade a fairly risk-free, enticing option for any level of investor, but it’s especially ideal for someone who is just gaining the confidence to try their hand at investing.
-It’s nice to be able to buy and sell stocks without getting hit with fees that would curtail your freedom to experiment a little.
+Wealthsimple Trade is ideal for dollar-cost averaging, as investors can make small, frequent contributions without any fees.
+It’s also nice to be able to buy and sell stocks without getting hit with fees that would curtail your freedom to experiment a little.

 Our verdict?
-Wealthsimple Trade is a straightforward, no-frills trading app that’s easy to use and because there are no commission fees.
+Wealthsimple Trade is a straightforward, no-frills trading platform that’s easy to use and offers no commission fees.
 There are really no major drawbacks to using it, as long as you exercise the same due diligence and caution you would with any stock-trading platform.
 If you’re just learning how to invest, Wealthsimple Trade is for you.